Miccighel/MichaelSoprano/content/post/social-computing/index.md

 ---
 title: Social Computing
-subtitle: Bachelor's Degree in Internet of Things, Big Data & Web at the University of Udine
+subtitle: Bachelor's Degree in Internet of Things, Big Data, and Machine Learning at the University of Udine

-summary: "Course in the Bachelor's Degree in Internet of Things, Big Data & Web at the University of Udine"
+summary: "Course offered within the Bachelor's Degree in Internet of Things, Big Data, and Machine Learning at the University of Udine"

 projects: []